spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/oryx/styling/typography.md

 ### `rem` for font size

-The `rem` unit, short for "root em" is relative to the root font size of the document.
-By defining the root font size all other font sizes specified using `rem` adapt proportionally.
+The `rem` unit, short for *root em*, is relative to the root font size of the document.
+By defining the root font size, all other font sizes specified using `rem` adapt proportionally.

-For example, if the font size token of a `h3` is set to `1.2rem`, and the root font size is `15px`, the calculated font size for the `h3` becomes `18px` (`1.2 * 15`).
+For example, if the font size token of an `h3` is set to `1.2rem`, and the root font size is `15px`, the calculated font size for the `h3` becomes `18px`: `1.2 * 15`.

 Using `rem` for font size provides several benefits:

-1. Consistency: Font sizes scale consistently across elements, maintaining proportional typography.
+1. Consistency: font sizes scale consistently across elements, maintaining proportional typography.
-2. Accessibility: Users can adjust the overall font size in their browser settings without affecting layout or readability.
+2. Accessibility: users can adjust the overall font size in their browser settings without affecting layout or readability.
-3. Ease of Maintenance: Adjusting the root font size automatically cascades changes to all elements using `rem`, reducing manual adjustments.
+3. Ease of Maintenance: adjusting the root font size automatically cascades changes to all elements using `rem`, reducing manual adjustments.

 ### `em` for line height

-The `em` unit, short for "element `em`," is relative to the font size of the current element.
-When specifying line heights using `em`, the value is multiplied by the font size to determine the final line height.
+The `em` unit, short for *element em*, is relative to the font size of the current element.
+When line height is defined using `em`, to determine the final line height, the value is multiplied by the font size.

-For example, if the line height token of a `h3` is set to `1.5em`, and the font size is `18px`, the calculated line height for the `h3` becomes `27px` (`1.5 * 18`).
-The font size can be driven by a `rem` unit, the browser will first calculate the rem value of the font size before calculating the line height.
+For example, if the line height token of an `h3` is set to `1.5em`, and the font size is `18px`, the calculated line height for the `h3` becomes `27px`: `1.5 * 18`.
+The font size can be driven by a `rem` unit, the browser calculates the rem value of the font size before calculating the line height.

 Using `em` for line height offers the following advantages: